Skip to content

 The southern section of the temporary bridge was made up of 12 large barges, up to 50 metres long, connected end-to-end and then linked to a steel bridge built from the Bridgewater foreshore.

-The temporary bridge and barges are now being removed.
+The temporary bridge and barges have now been removed.

 What was the chosen design for the new Bridgewater Bridge?